MolochDaGod/GaiminTeleClick/README.md

 ## Contributing

-ButtonMania is an open-source project, and we welcome contributions from the community.
+ is an open-source project, and we welcome contributions from the community.
 You can help by:

 - Adding new localizations.
 - Identifying and fixing bugs.